If you’re looking to embed Instagram feeds into WordPress posts or pages, I think you’re going to like what I’m going to cover.

 Mark, I’m sorry, dude, here’s my review of Spotlight Pro, better late than never.

 How Much Does Spotlight Pro Cost?
 Is There A Free Version?

-There are more pricing options for those who require the use of Spotlight Pro on more than one site, take a look at the below:
+There are more pricing options for those who require the use of Spotlight Pro on more than 20 websites, take a look at the below:

 I thought it prudent to show you the costs before I go into detail and mention the free version, of course, if you don’t have the budget for the Pro version of Spotlight, I’ve just saved you a read.

 With me still?
 Good stuff, let’s find out how easy or difficult Spotlight Pro is to get up and running, let’s install this sucker and see what happens.

 Head on over to Plugins > Add New > Upload Plugin, you’ll see the below:

 Hit Choose file and upload the plugin, standard stuff.
 Once installed and activated, you’ll see the following:

 Navigating to your Spotlight Pro account, copy the license key and add it here.

 There’s some useful info on your account page, basically telling you to deactivate the free version, so you make room for the Pro version.